Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 snippet:endpoint-mapping-appconfig

-Since version 6 you can also specify the publishers in code
+Since Version 6 you can also specify the publishers in code

 snippet:PubSub-CodePublisherMapping

 ### Exclude sagas from auto subscribe

-In version 3 and lower events that are only handled by sagas are not subscribed to by default.
-In version 4 and higher sagas are treated the same as handlers and will cause an endpoint to subscribe to a given event.
+In Version 3 and lower events that are only handled by sagas are not subscribed to by default.
+In Version 4 and higher sagas are treated the same as handlers and will cause an endpoint to subscribe to a given event.
 You can opt-in to the old exclude saga event handling behavior using:

 snippet:DoNotAutoSubscribeSagas

 ### Auto subscribe to plain messages

-Before version 4 all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention where automatically subscribed.
+Before Version 4 all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention where automatically subscribed.
 You can opt-in to the old behavior using:

 snippet:AutoSubscribePlainMessages